Evolving Our Mission and Vision

 As 2020 launches, I feel inspired, invigorated, and ready for the year to come.
-Upon reflecting deeply this last year with our team, collaborators, and thought partners, we have evolved our mission and vision.
+Upon reflecting deeply this last year with our team, collaborators, and thought partners who are all committed to advocating and supporting the adoption of game-based learning products, we have evolved our mission and vision.

 Over the course of the year, I also engaged in deep explorations around racism and social injustice with peers from other nonprofits, as well as visits to memorials and historic sites, including the National Memorial for Peace and Justice and the Mere Distinction of Colour at James Madison's Montpelier.